valentinojosh/cloud-jams/README.md

 ## Security Note

-Currently the necesary secrets are hardcoded.
-Since this function is low impact with limited permissions, security was not an aspect designed for.
-AWS Secrets Manager is a paid service that would be a great way to impliment secure storage of secrets.
+Currently, the necessary secrets are hardcoded.
+Because this function has low impact and limited permissions, security was not a consideration during its design.
+Alternative solutions:

+* AWS Secrets Manager
+* AWS Key Management Service
+* Environment variables

 ## License